Mauritius Cyclone

 When the water temperature on the surface evaporates much faster than the water in the layers below, high cloud towers form and are propelled by the Earth’s rotation, resulting in heavy rainfall.

-Mauritius Cyclones: Formation, Lifespan, Impacts
+Mauritius Cyclones: Formation, Lifespan, Hits

 How do cyclones form?